 The A39 is a key commuting route, with two key traffic light controlled junctions with the B3116 and A368 which have to manage over 5,000 vehicles per day.
-Congestion at these two junctions was recognised as an impact not only on through traffic but also in causing delays for local traffic.
-In 2017 and 2018, with the support of a grant from the Local Growth Fund, Bath & North East Somerset Council is improving these junctions in a two-stage process which will significantly reduce queue lengths.
-The first improvement at the A39/B3116 junction (Two Headed Man) was undertaken in 2017, with the A39/A368 junction (Bences Garage) being delivered in early 2018.
+Congestion at these two junctions has an impact not only on through traffic but also in causing delays for local traffic.
+With the support from the Local Growth Fund, Bath & North East Somerset Council is improving these junctions to keep traffic moving and cut queue lengths which affect air quality.